priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 ### Generate an SSH key-pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for AWS EC2 access:
+Generate an SSH key-pair (public key, private key) using `ssh-keygen` to use for Google Cloud access:

 ```console
 ssh-keygen -f gcp_key -t rsa -b 2048 -P ""
 ```

-You should now have your AWS access keys and your SSH keys in the current directory.
+You should now have your SSH keys in the current directory.

-## Create an AWS EC2 instance using Terraform
+## Create a GCP instance using Terraform

 Using a text editor, save the code below to in a file called `main.tf`